Health and safety – who’s responsible?

-The new law makes it clear that the business or undertaking has the primary duty of care to ensure the safety of workers and anyone affected
+The new law makes it clear that the business or undertaking has the primary duty of care to ensure the safety of workers and anyone affected by

 Good health and safety starts with good leadership.
-Company partners and directors (officers) need to carry out due diligence to ensure their
+Company partners and directors (officers) need to carry out due diligence to ensure their business

 undertaking is managing its key health and safety risks effectively.